AR-TTA: A Simple Method for Real-World Continual Test-Time Adaptation: Related Work

 \section{Related Work}

 \textbf{Test-time adaptation (TTA).} Domain adaptation methods can be split into different categories based on what information is assumed to be available during adaptation~\cite{wang2018survey}.
-While in some scenarios, access to some labels in target distribution is available, the most common is \textit{unsupervised domain adaptation}, which assumes that the model has access to labeled source data and unlabeled target data at adaptation time.
-Popular approaches are based on either minimizing the discrepancy between the source and target feature distributions~\cite{ganin2017Domain,Kang2022contrastive}.
-Alternative approaches are based on self-training, which uses the model’s predictions on the target domain as pseudo-labels to guide the model adaptation~\cite{Zou2019self,liu2021cycle}.

-Additionally, in \textit{test-time adaptation} the model needs to adapt to the test-time distribution on the fly, in an \textit{online} fashion.
+While in some scenarios, access to some labels in target distribution is available, the most common scenario is \textit{unsupervised domain adaptation}, in which the model has access to labeled source data and unlabeled target data at adaptation time.
+Additionally, in \textit{test-time adaptation} the model needs to adapt to the test-time distribution on-the-fly, in an \textit{online} fashion.
 In the test-time training (TTT) method~\cite{sun2020TTT} the model solves self-supervised tasks on the incoming batches of data to update its parameters.
-TENT~\cite{TENT} updates only batch-norm statistics to minimize predictions entropy.
-This assumes that updating only batch norm statistics is sufficient to solve the problem, which might not be the case for real-world scenarios.
+TENT~\cite{TENT} updates only batch-norm weights to minimize predictions entropy.
 EATA~\cite{eata} further improves the efficiency of test-time adaptation methods, by using only diverse and reliable samples (with low prediction entropy).
 Additionally, it uses EWC~\cite{kirkpatrick2017ewc} regularization to prevent drastic changes in parameters important for the source domain.
 Contrary to the TENT and EATA approaches, CoTTA~\cite{COTTA} updates the whole model.
 To prevent performance degradation it uses exponential weight averaging as well as stochastic model restoration, where randomly selected weights are reset to the source model.
-SAR~\cite{SAR} further improves by removing noisy test samples with large gradients and adding loss components that encourage model weights to go to a flat minimum.
+SAR~\cite{SAR} further improves by removing noisy test samples with large gradients and using sharpness-aware minimization.
 Nevertheless, they also use model reset, to prevent forgetting.
+RMT~\cite{dobler2023CVPRmeanteacher} propose a mean teach framework and adapt it based on contrastive loss, self-training loss, and a simple replay strategy utilizing all of the source training data during test-time.
+Moreover, it assumes an additional warm-up step before the adaptation.
+Our method uses a small number of replay exemplars and does not require any extra steps before TTA.